I think it made a lot of guys uncomfortable. Perhaps I underestimated the 'ick' factor in a certain segment of the audience.

 In general, I could go where I wanted – there were plenty of notes along the way and countless rewrites but the basic story remained intact.

-The film has become sort of infamous among horror fans for having homoerotic undertones.
+The film has become sort of famous among horror fans for having homoerotic undertones.
 Are you aware of that, and was that something you had intended?
 Or was it something that happened on the directorial level?

 Yes, there was certainly some intentional subtext but it was intended to play homophobic rather than homoerotic.
 I thought about the demographics for these types of films (young, heterosexual males) and tried to imagine what kinds of things would truly frighten them, to the core.
 And scary dreams that make them, even momentarily, question their own sexuality seemed like a slam dunk to me.